Best wireless earbuds and earphones 2023

 When investing in wireless earbuds it's important to find the best possible fit.
 Bear in mind different types of ear gels can influence the way sound is isolated inside of your ears, and look for the option of Comply foam tips to better block out noise and improve the overall audio experience.

 Look for wireless earphones with quick charge cases that will stop you losing your earbuds and also top up battery life.
 There are cases that offer quick charge technologies that will let you drop them in for short periods of time and give you a few more hours of listening when you don’t have time to charge them fully.

 Out of the box, many earbuds might not sound quite to your liking.
 Many now offer equalisers that live inside of companion phone apps to give you greater control over how things sound.

 If you plan to exercise while wearing wireless earbuds you'll want to check for water resistance, so look for the Ingress Protection or IP rating.
 This is the universal standard for rating protection for electronics.
 An IP55 rating deems that something is protected against dust ingress and against water jets projected by a nozzle at any angle.

 Whether you want to stay entirely away from your phone during your listening time or you like the prospect of being able to access your phone’s smart assistant hands-free, pay attention to what controls and functions are built into the buds themselves.

 Don't forget charging cases come in a variety of sizes.
 Some are truly pocket-friendly, others sacrifice a portable design for offering more charging capacity before they need to be charged up themselves.
-Consider whether you want a case that’s easy to carry around or if it’s something you’re happy to throw into a bag, when looking for the best wireless earphones that suit your needs.
+When looking for the best wireless earphones that suit your needs, consider whether you want a case that’s easy to carry around or if it’s something you’re happy to throw into a bag.